 It is now known that nasal polyps may be caused by an underlying inflammation called type 2 inflammation.

-While surgery removes nasal polyps and improves symptoms, surgery may not treat an underlying cause of nasal polyps, which means nasal polyps may grow back and could need surgery again.
+While surgery removes nasal polyps and improves symptoms, surgery may not treat an underlying cause of nasal polyps, which means nasal polyps may grow back and you could need surgery again.

 If you don't feel like your condition is controlled, take the opportunity to learn more about DUPIXENT and fill out our discussion guide to talk with your doctor about whether DUPIXENT is an option for you.

 Also, be sure to visit the Results With DUPIXENT page to see what benefits were found in 2 clinical trials.View the Results